AICC/CMI-5_Spec_Current/cmi5_spec.md

 <tr><th align="left">Verb</th><td>Passed</td></tr>
 <tr><th align="left">ID</th><td>http://adlnet.gov/expapi/verbs/passed</td></tr>
 <tr><th align="left">Description</th><td>The learner attempted and succeeded in a judged activity in the AU.</td></tr>
 <tr><th align="left" nowrap>AU Obligations</th><td>The AU MUST send a statement containing the "Passed" verb when the learner has attempted and passed the AU.
-If the "Passed" statement contains a (scaled) score, the (scaled) score MUST be equal to or greater than the "masteryScore" indicated in the LMS Launch Data.
+If the "Passed" statement contains a (scaled) score, the (scaled) score MUST be equal to or greater than the "masteryScore" indicated in the LMS.LaunchData document.
 (See xAPI State Data Model, Section 10.0 - masteryScore).
 The AU MUST NOT issue multiple statements with "Passed" for the same AU within a given course registration for a given learner.</td></tr>
-<tr><th align="left" nowrap>LMS Obligations</th><td>The LMS MUST use "Passed" statements based on the "moveOn" criteria for the AU as provided in the LMS Launch Data.
+<tr><th align="left" nowrap>LMS Obligations</th><td>The LMS MUST use "Passed" statements based on the "moveOn" criteria for the AU as provided in the LMS.LaunchData document.
 (See xAPI State Data Model, Section 10.0 - moveOn).</td></tr>
 <tr><th align="left">Usage</th><td>The criterion for "Passed" is determined by the course designer.</td></tr>
 </table>